MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/plan-system-requirements.md

 ## Active Directory and DNS

 Operations Manager integrates with Active Directory for authentication, rights assignment, and authorization.
-DNS is leveraged for name resolution of the supporting roles in the management group as well as computers, network devices, and other monitored workloads such as web URLs.
+DNS is used for name resolution of the supporting roles in the management group and computers, network devices, and other monitored workloads such as web URLs.

 ### Active Directory Domain Services

-System Center Operations Manager relies on AD DS for a number of services, including definition of security principles, rights assignment, authentication, and authorization.
+System Center Operations Manager relies on AD DS for many services, including definition of security principles, rights assignment, authentication, and authorization.
 Operations Manager queries AD DS when performing computer and service discovery and can use AD DS for storing and distributing agent configuration information.
 For Operations Manager to function properly, AD DS and its supporting service, DNS, need to be healthy and at certain minimum configuration levels.
 In addition, certain domain naming conventions must be followed.

 ### Domain space naming

 An Operations Manager management group can't be installed into a root Active Directory domain that has a flat DNS namespace.
 However, you can install the management group into child domains of the root domain.
-For example, you have a root domain that has a DNS name of "Woodgrove".
-Because this root domain has a flat DNS namespace, you cannot install an Operations Manager management group into the Woodgrove domain.
+For example, you've a root domain that has a DNS name of "Woodgrove".
+Because this root domain has a flat DNS namespace, you can't install an Operations Manager management group into the Woodgrove domain.
 But if the Woodgrove domain has a child domain with a DNS name of "National", the fully qualified domain name of the child domain would be national.woodgrove.
 For more information about configuring Windows for domains with single-label DNS names, see Information about configuring Active Directory domains by using single-label DNS names.

 ### Domain functional level